voltrondata-labs/arrow-benchmarks-ci/docs/how-to-add-new-benchmark-machine.md

 ## How to Add New Benchmark Machine

-Note that we only have a script for setting up benchmark machine with Ubuntu 20.04.2 x86_64 GNU/Linux.

 ### 1. Create Pull Request for adding your benchmark machine
 - Add your benchmark machine to `MACHINES` in [config.py](../config.py)
 ```python